Speaker McCarthy directs a House panel to open an impeachment inquiry into President Biden | News Channel 3-12

 Rep. Marjorie Taylor Greene, R-Ga., said late Monday exiting McCarthy’s office she has “red lines” against any new money being spent for COVID-19 vaccines or mandates or Russia’s war in Ukraine.

-And Gaetz of Florida, a top Trump ally, is warning that McCarthy could face blowback from conservatives if he does not push hard for spending cuts.
+And Gaetz of Florida, a top Trump ally, said if McCarthy puts a continuing resolution on the floor for passage he will face blowback from conservatives with a motion to to vacate the chair and oust him from office.

 At the start of the year, Gaetz and other Republicans secured agreements from McCarthy as he struggled to win their votes to become House speaker.